Neelakurinji123/kindle-weather-display/README.md

 ## Layout
 Kindle display size is 600 x 800.
-Display layout is as follows:
+The program's layout is as follows:

 | Module name      | Function                   | Size (Y-axis) |
 |:-----------------|:---------------------------|--------------:|